t-hendricks/uhc-portal/README.md

 runs an `insightsproxy` container with our `profiles/local-frontend.js` config, passing API requests to the backend (or mock server) described above.

+But more conveniently, use this to launch webpack-dev-server, mockserver.py, and insights-proxy together:

+    $ yarn start-with-proxy

+This behaves similarly to `yarn start` — by default you'll access real staging backed, but can override by appending `?env=staging` / `?env=production` / `?env=mockdata` URL param.

 You may set `RUNNER=podman` or `RUNNER=docker` env var to choose with which tool containers will be updated/run.